scottkmaxwell/pbjson/DESCRIPTION.rst

 -  22: 8D - string with 13 characters
 -  23-2F: United States
 -  30: E2 - dict with 2 elements
 -  31: 82 - recurring key 2.
-Since ‘code’ was the 3rd key, it has an
+Since 'code' was the 3rd key, it has an
    index of 2.
 -  32: 82 - string with 2 characters
 -  33-34: ca